mmtk/mmtk-core/docs/tutorial/Tutorial.md

    1. Replace `crate::plan::global::{BasePlan, NoCopy};` with
    `use crate::plan::global::BasePlan;`.
 This collector is going to use copying, so there's no point to importing NoCopy anymore.
-   2. Add `use crate::plan::global::CommonPlan;`.
-Semispace uses the common plan, which includes an immortal space and a large object space, rather than the base plan.
+   2. Add `use crate::plan::global::CommonPlan;`. semispace uses the common plan, which includes an immortal space and a large object space, rather than the base plan.
 Any garbage collected plan should use `CommonPlan`.
    3. Add `use std::sync::atomic::{AtomicBool, Ordering};`.
 These are going